Meet the Women here at Cafe Ventoux

 Women Dedicated Peloton Retail Zone at Cafe Ventoux

 We are very excited to have three leading clothing brands within Cafe Ventoux producing stunning female cycling wear and accessories.
-The Peoloton Zone is headed by the Womens Specific brand ‘Queen of the Mountain’, a unique brand created by women for women cyclists, in addition we have Le Col and Velobici, each producing a range of clothing to compliment the area within Cafe Ventoux.
+The Peoloton Zone is headed by the Womens Specific brand ‘Queen of the Mountain’, a unique brand created by women cyclists for women cyclists, in addition we have Le Col and Velobici, each producing a range of womens clothing deigned to given women real choice.

 Following Professional cyclists Grace Garner and sister Lucy from team Wiggle Hi5 through the season.

 We follow the fortunes of Local professional cyclists Lucy and Grace Garner.
 Regular visitors to Cafe Ventoux, Lucy is just starting her second year whilst Grace is in her first season with Team Wiggle.

 Did you do any other sports before cycling: Not really at a high level but I love sports so when I was at school I did cross country running, long jump, football… The list goes on, haha.
 I loved cycling and it was something a bit different so I chose to concentrate on that.

 How did you get into cycling: My grandparents were both racing cyclists and my dad and uncle loved riding theirs bikes, so I’ve always grown up around bikes.
 I tried all different disciplines and actually started riding a penny farthing!

 Time in competitive cycling: I’ve been racing for 12 years and I am in my 4th year as a professional.

 Favourite circuit: Flanders.
 I’ve only raced it once but it is such a huge race for both the men and the women.
 It’s not a typical course that suits me but it was special to race on such significant roads.